mrange/FsImageToSixel/README.md

 # FsImageToSixel.Tool

-A dotnet tool to convert images to Sixel images which are multicolored pixel like images that can be shown in a terminal that supports it (such as Windows Terminal 1.22+).
+A .NET tool for converting standard images into **Sixel** format, which produces multicolored, pixelated images displayable in terminals that support it (e.g., Windows Terminal 1.22+).

+For more information on Sixel, check out the [Wikipedia article](https://en.wikipedia.org/wiki/Sixel).

-## How to build
+## Dependencies

+1. **SixLabors.ImageSharp** – A powerful image processing library by SixLabors.
+ImageSharp is split-licensed under the Apache License 2.0 and a commercial license.
+For this open-source project, it qualifies for usage under the Apache 2.0 license, as it meets the criteria for open-source software use.
+2. **System.CommandLine** – A command-line parser library from Microsoft, licensed under the MIT License.

+## Build Instructions

 ```bash
 cd src/FsImageToSixel.Tool